ClementREMY2/si5-dsl-VideoML-ordinateur/README.md

  * Go in the `ui` folder and run `npm i` to install the dependencies.
  * Go back in the root folder and run `npm run build:ui` to build the UI.
  * Go in the `ui` folder and run `npm run dev` to start the UI, it should open a new window with the UI loaded.

+It might happen that video generation doesn't work (you might see an error about installing Python dependencies in the Electron console).
+Unfortunately, we do not handle every Python process spawn error at the moment.
+If you encounter this issue and still want to generate the video, you can install the Python dependencies from the [ui/requirements.txt](https://github.com/ClementREMY2/si5-dsl-VideoML-ordinateur/blob/main/ui/requirements.txt) file and then execute a Python program using the code found in the "Python" tab in the UI.